DaveMcMartin/anki-video2card/README.md

 - [ ] Github Action on release that generates binaries for Windows, macOS, and Linux.
 - [ ] Implement pitch accent generation from NJAD database
-- [ ] Add support for multiple dictionary sources
+- [ ] Add support for multiple dictionary sources including local and online sources.
-- [ ] Add custom auto-fill fields for the user
 - [ ] Improve furigana handling for edge cases
 - [ ] Audio fetching from online sources (Forvo, NHK, etc)